This colorful beet side dish is inspired by one of my favorite restaurants in NYC’s West Village.

-Whenever anyone asks me where they should eat in New York City, my first answer is Rosemary’s.
-It’s an Italian restaurant downtown that serves some of the best homemade pasta and focaccia I’ve ever tasted, along with local produce and pasture-raised meats.
-It’s spacious as compared to most West Village (aka, my favorite eating neighborhood) restaurants with a comfortable yet sophisticated decor, including high ceilings, an exposed brick wall, and wooden tables and chairs.
-In the daytime, it’s flooded with natural light via the floor-to-ceiling windows, while in the evening, it’s all about cozy string lights and candles.
-Their Italian wine list is exhaustive – although I personally know little about wine and usually just order the cheapest option, to be honest.
+Whenever someone asks me where they should eat in New York City, my first answer is Rosemary’s.
+It’s an Italian restaurant that serves some of the best homemade pasta and focaccia I’ve ever tasted, along with local produce and pasture-raised meats.
+It’s spacious as compared to most West Village (my favorite eating neighborhood) restaurants with a comfortable yet sophisticated decor, including high ceilings, an exposed brick wall, and rustic, wooden furniture.
+In the daytime, it’s flooded with natural light thanks to the floor-to-ceiling windows, while in the evening, it’s all about cozy string lights and candles.
+Their Italian wine list is exhaustive – although I personally know little about wine and usually just order the cheapest option.

 In case you’re wondering, Rosemary’s is as good for brunch as it is for dinner, and as great for a hot date as it is for dinner with your parents.
 And if all of that is not enough to convince you, I’m gonna go ahead and share that I once saw Emma Stone having lunch there, which basically means I had lunch with Emma Stone, which is pretty impressive, no?

 On our most recent visit home, we went to Rosemary’s to celebrate Rene’s belated birthday.
-Along with our dreamy taleggio focaccia starter, we ordered the beet side dish, which could not have been prepared easier.
+Along with our focaccia, we ordered the beet side dish, which could not have been prepared easier.
 They were tiny, quartered rainbow beets dressed in olive oil and herbs, and topped with fragrant roasted hazelnuts.
 The dish was so simple yet so good – the perfect illustration of the fact that good ingredients don’t need much in order to shine.